cabforum/smime/SBR.md

 5. **Non-Commercial Entity Subjects (International Organization)**: Unless verified under subsection (6), all items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (4) MUST be verified either:

    A.  With reference to the constituent document under which the International Organization was formed; or
    B.  Directly with a signatory country's government in which the CA is permitted to do business.
-Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or
+Such verification MAY be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or
-   C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.
+   C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at https://www.cabforum.org
-   D.  In cases where the International Organization applying for the S/MIME Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.
+   D.  In cases where the International Organization applying for the S/MIME Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA MAY verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

-6. The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if:
+6. The CA MAY rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if:

    i. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and ii. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.